11 Signs You Have Too Much Credit Card Debt [+4 Ways to Pay It Off]

 Try a balance transfer credit card.

 Balance transfer credit cards allow borrowers to move their existing credit card debt to a new card.
 This typically comes with a small fee—in most cases, a set percentage of the total balance getting transferred.

 Ideally, this card would have a lower annual percentage rate (APR) on the transferred balance for a promotional period.
 Since you’d effectively limit or even eliminate your interest accrual during the promotion’s term, you may temporarily solve credit card debt issues.

 But keep in mind, once your promotional period ends, your APR could rise significantly, potentially putting you back in a similar spot.
 For that reason, you may want to consider a balance transfer loan rather than a new card, as this type of loan can provide lower, fixed rates relative to credit cards.

 With a debt consolidation loan, you can consolidate your debt from multiple credit cards or other high-interest loans into one manageable payment.
 It can help you save money by reducing your interest rate and, in many cases, make it easier to pay off debt faster.
 Depending on your credit profile, a debt consolidation loan could help improve your credit by diversifying your credit mix, showing that you can make on-time monthly payments, and reducing your total debt (as long as you’re not adding any new debt).1

 How common is it to be in debt?

-From credit cards to student loans, carrying some form of debt is very common.
-For example, Experian’s latest annual State of Credit 2020 report estimates that Americans carry an average credit card balance of $5,897, mortgage debt of $215,655, and non-mortgage debt (such as car loans or student loans) totaling $25,483.
-Many people use debt wisely to help finance goals that increase net worth and quality of life, such as earning a college degree, buying a home, or launching a small business.
+Carrying some form of debt is very common.
+For example, Experian’s State of Credit 2021 report found that the average American has a credit card balance of $5,525, mortgage debt of $229,242, and non-mortgage debt (such as car loans or student loans) totaling $25,112.
+While debt often carries a negative connotation, it can enable people to reach their financial goals—such as earning a degree or buying a home—if used responsibly.

-How much debt should I have given my income?
+How much debt should I have relative to my income?

 How do I fix my debt problems?